 By: Nasreen Bakht Brady, Client Engagement Director and Devin Salmon, Patent Analyst, IP.com

 Like any patent searching, semantic searching is often iterative.
 Enter a query, do a little quick review or view some of the temperature checks in InnovationQ (such as the Concept Term Heat Map) to gauge whether you’re on the right track or not, and adjust the query accordingly.
 But sometimes, your query has returned good results but needs a bit of fine tuning to find what you’re really looking for.
 That’s where concept modifiers can be used to great effect.
-In a recent post, A Shift in Mindset – From Whittling to Eureka!, we talked about the importance of balancing efficiency and quality in patent searching.
 Concept modifiers can be the key to find what you’re looking for faster, balancing efficiency and quality in patent searching.

 Concept Modifiers do not necessarily narrow your search results.
 Instead, they influence the semantic retrieval to up-weight or down-weight a concept(s).
 Using a concept modifier may increase or decrease the size of your result set, but it will bubble the most relevant documents to the top of the list.

 Here’s how to add keywords, concepts or phrases as a concept modifier to your query in InnovationQ:

 - After you’ve entered your main concept, click the plus sign next to the query box